valleria05/zeitbook-backend/README.md

 **Add new comment**
 ----
-  Add a new comment to a post and returns a json object contains the comment.
+  Add a new comment to a post, which increments numComments by 1 and returns a json object that contains the comment.

 * **URL**